SteeltoeOSS/Samples/Configuration/src/SimpleCloudFoundry/README.md

 # Observe Logs
 To see the logs as you startup and use the app: `cf logs foo`

-You should see something like this during startup:
+On a Linux cell, you should see something like this during startup:
 ```
 2016-05-03T10:26:59.86-0600 [CELL/0]     OUT Creating container
 2016-05-03T10:27:00.25-0600 [CELL/0]     OUT Successfully created container